What's your acoustic sound?

 What I can offer however, is a significant amount of hands-on experience of playing guitars made from a wide variety of different wood combinations, and have owned over 50 guitars in my life (I don't still have them all - honestly!).
 I will try to impart my knowledge over these pages, but if you have any specific questions that I don't answer here, I'll be happy to try to do that - simply email me.

 Walnut back - a rather dry, transparent tone, but articulate and clear.
-This guitar is a Sheeran by Lowden S4.
+This guitar is a Sheeran by Lowden S4 that I used to own.

 Flamed Maple - seen here on my Taylor 614ce 2000-Ltd.